guanquann/sg-bus-telegram-bot/README.md

 ![Settings](src/settings.jpg)

 To schedule a message to receive the bus timings at a specific time daily, click on the 'Schedule Message' button.
 Next, send a 5 digit bus stop code.
+Select the buses that you want their timings to be sent to you.
+If you click 'Confirm' without selecting any bus stops, by default, all bus timings will be sent.
+You can select up to 5 buses in one scheduled message.
 When prompted to key in a time, type in a time that follows the 24 hr format (e.g. 0630 to represent 6:30AM) and submit.
 Do note that when you are scheduling a message, you have to complete the entire process (enter bus stop code and timing).
 You will not be allowed to check bus timings while scheduling message.
 To stop, send /exit.